allenliou12/Ticket-Management-System/README.md

 A real-time ticket management system built with PHP, MySQL, and Server-Sent Events (SSE) that enables dynamic ticket tracking and updates without page refreshes.

+## Disclaimer

+This project was created during my employment.
+It is shared here as a portfolio piece and for educational purposes only.
+The code represents a generic implementation of a ticketing system with no company-specific business logic or proprietary information.

+Please note:

+- This code is provided "as-is" without any warranties
+- This is not an officially supported product
+- All sensitive information and credentials have been removed
+- Any company-specific implementations have been generalized

 ## Features

 - **Real-Time Updates**: Automatic table updates using Server-Sent Events (SSE)